PostHog/posthog.com/contents/docs/user-guides/funnels.md

 ![image](https://user-images.githubusercontent.com/85295485/134484797-d30a5aeb-c2fe-4b6b-96bb-ef21689699e1.png)

-This graph illustrates how common it is to go through these steps at different paces, if you graph is skewed towards the left, this means most people are going through this step very fast, if the graph is skewed towards the right this means that people are going through this step slowly.
+This graph illustrates how common it is to go through these steps at different paces.
+If your graph is skewed towards the left, this means most people are going through this step very fast, if the graph is skewed towards the right this means that people are going through this step slowly.

 You may see other patterns in the graph, including a double hump where you have two peaks in your graph, this indicates that there are two distinct types of experience or user, where some are going through fast and others slower.
 The group which are taking more time are likely experiencing significantly more friction than the group who are going through fast.